Skip to main content

 Intermediate

-To appreciate how specific interventions might support the liver, we must first examine the biochemical pathways of with greater precision.
+To appreciate how specific interventions might support the liver, we must first examine the biochemical pathways of estrogen clearance with greater precision.
 The initial stage, Phase I detoxification, is orchestrated by a family of enzymes known as Cytochrome P450 (CYP450).
 These enzymes hydroxylate estrogens, converting them into different metabolites.

 The three primary metabolites have distinct biological activities and implications for long-term health.
 Your body’s tendency to favor one pathway over another is influenced by genetics, nutrition, and overall liver function.